MarkEWaite/jenkins-bugs/README.md

 In the "Default + Inverse" column, it appears that the column exactly matches the "Default" column, as though the additional "Inverse" build chooser was completely ignored.

+The "Inverse + Ancestry" column is close to the "Inverse" column, but does not match it exactly as the "Default + Inverse" exactly machines the "Default" column.
+I don't understand why JENKINS-33433-branch-1 was built in "Default" but was not built in "Inverse + Ancestry".